-a An invitation to attend a meeting of the council shall be sent, together with the agenda, to the Borough Councillors and County Councillors representing the area of the council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward councillor(s) of the District and County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council will be sent to the ward councillor(s) representing the area of the Council.